ultral/ultral.github.io/it/idlc-en.md

 ![Design](assets/at_main_concept.png?raw=true)

-The main concept at this stage is do not to build monolith infrastructure.
+The main concept at this stage is not to build monolith infrastructure.
 It should be constructed from simple reusable bricks.
 I.e. If the config file size is bigger than 1000 SLOC then you should reduce complexity somehow: split to multiple well-organized configs.

 ### Development

 Here we are.
-Only after an immense amount of steps we are ready to write code for our IaC.Good try but not.
-Before that, we should prepare our IaC development environment.
+Only after an immense amount of steps we are ready to write code for our IaC.Good try but no. Before that, we should prepare our IaC development environment.

 #### Development environment